Supporting facilities

 Photographic lab offers a wide range of services.
 Resources include dark room, fume hoods, stands, cameras, photomacroscopes, with a wide range of flash and incandescent lights, and computer system for digital imaging work.

-Paleontology Laboratories
+Paleontology Laboratory

-STAFF: Zbigniew Strąk, Ewa Hara, Grażyna Matriba
+STAFF: Ewa Hara, Grażyna Matriba, Adam Zaremba

 The following equipment is available for the preparation of fossil specimens: